Fundamentals of Fast Bulk IO

 files - the so-called buffered and unbuffered IO.

 all requests pass through

-the Cache Manager, which does what it says on a
+the Cache Manager, which does just what it name

-tin - it tries to fulfill read requests from the
+implies - it tries to fulfill read requests from

 In unbuffered mode